PUPSeks/Snake/README.md

-Snake is game for Android on LibGDX engine by WattGuy
+Snake game for Android on LibGDX engine by WattGuy